We bring you a regular recap of the fundamentals that influenced the markets in the past trading week.

 https://www.forexlive.com/

-We bring you further commentary on the events that affected our trading at the end of the trading month of September.
+We bring you our regular Monday commentary on the economic events that affected our trading in the past trading week.

 GBP